dimitri/tapoueh.org/content/post/2026/12/distinct-on.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-SQL Standard offers `DISTINCT` to deduplicate rows; PostgreSQL adds `DISTINCT ON (expression)` to keep exactly one row per distinct value of an expression.
-It is a PostgreSQL extension to standard SQL, and it solves the top-1-per-group problem more directly than window functions or LATERAL joins — at least when you need the first (or last) row per group and you have a clear ordering.
+The most recent order per customer. `DISTINCT ON (customer_id)` with `ORDER BY customer_id, order_date DESC` keeps exactly one row per
+customer: the one that sorts first.
+It is PostgreSQL-specific syntax, it reads as intent, and with a composite index on `(customer_id, order_date DESC)` it needs no sort at all.

 <!--more-->
 <!--toc-->